 ii Market participants and documentary developments

 A mixture of participants remain active in the English-law loan market.
-Traditional banks still play an important and active role in the loan market, and remain dominant in investment-grade lending.
-In other sectors, particularly in the leveraged, real estate and infrastructure finance markets, institutional investors (collateralised loan obligations (CLOs), finance and insurance companies, hedge, high-yield and distressed funds, and loan mutual funds) are more prominent.
-The years since the global financial crisis have seen the rise of alternative credit providers such as direct lending funds, particularly in the mid-market.
-This has been fuelled by a variety of factors, including the pursuit of yield in a low-interest rate environment, the funding gap left by constrained bank liquidity and the increasingly strict regulatory capital environment applicable to banks.
+Traditional banks continue to play an important and active role in the loan market, and remain dominant in investment-grade lending.
+In other sectors, particularly in the leveraged, real estate and infrastructure finance markets, alternative credit providers such as direct lending funds and institutional investors (collateralised loan obligations (CLOs), finance and insurance companies, hedge, high-yield and distressed funds, and loan mutual funds) are more prominent.

 Most English-law syndicated loan transactions use the Loan Market Association (LMA) recommended forms as a starting point for negotiations.
-In addition to various types of facility agreements and ancillary documentation for the investment-grade market (the Investment Grade Agreements) and leveraged lending (the Leveraged Finance Documentation), the LMA collection comprises multiple templates for more specialist products, including real estate, developing markets and pre-export finance.
+In addition to various types of facility agreements and ancillary documentation for the investment-grade market (the Investment Grade Agreements) and leveraged lending (the Leveraged Finance Documentation), the LMA collection comprises multiple templates for more specialist products, including real estate finance, developing markets lending and pre-export finance.
+The LMA's documentation library is currently in the process of being updated to reflect the transition of the syndicated loan market from LIBOR to RFRs.

-Sustainable lending, involving the alignment of pricing or other terms to the borrower's performance against certain environmental or other targets for improving the sustainability of the business, has been a key area of growth more recently.
-The LMA has not yet produced template terms for green or environmental, social and governance (ESG)-linked loans, but has been instrumental in the production of principles for the ESG loan market as well as a variety of guidance material.
+The LMA has not yet produced template terms for green or environmental, social and governance (ESG)-linked loans, but has been instrumental in the production of principles for both green and social loans and for the ESG loan market as well as a variety of guidance material.
 ESG-linked lending is anticipated to remain an important area of focus over the coming year.